tkrupesh14/100DaysOfDSA/README.md

 # 100 Days Of DSA By Krupesh Vithlani

 Hello 👋, Krupesh This side.
 Currntly I am Learning JavaScript.
-So, I have decided that Let's Start the 365 Days Of Code Journey With [Coders Evoke](http://codersevoke.us/).
+So, I have decided that Let's Start the 100 Days Of DSA Journey With [Coders Evoke](http://codersevoke.us/).

 ### Watch My Full Journy Clicking on Days